hodgettsp/ces_data/paper.md

 Supporting functions in `cesR` include `get_cescodes()`, `get_question()` and `get_decon()`.

 ### get_cescodes()
-The supporting function `get_cescodes()` does not take any arguments, but instead when called it prints a dataframe that contains the survey codes and their associated variable calls.
-It includes both the character and index.
+The function `get_cescodes()` does not take any arguments.
+Instead when the function is called it prints to the console a dataframe that contains the survey codes and their associated argument calls.

+#### `get_cescodes` example
 ```
+# install cesR package from GitHub
 devtools::install_github("hodgettsp/cesR")

+# load cesR package into RStudio
 library(cesR)

+# call CES survey argument calls
 get_cescodes()
 ```
+Console
 ```
 >get_cescodes()
    index ces_survey_code get_ces_call_char